weaversa/cryptol-course/labs/Interpreter/Interpreter.md

 ## Prerequisites

 Before working through this lab, you'll need
-  * Cryptol to be installed,
+  * Cryptol to be installed and
   * this module to load succesfully.

 ## Skills You'll Learn